WICG/turtledove/FLEDGE.md

 The metadata accompanying the returned ad is not specified in this document, because sellers and buyers are free to establish whatever protocols they want here.

 Sellers can ask buyers to provide whatever information they feel is necessary for their ad scoring job.
-Sellers have an opportunity to enforce requirements in their `score_ad()` function, rejecting bids whose metadata they find lacking.
+Sellers have an opportunity to enforce requirements in their `scoreAd()` function, rejecting bids whose metadata they find lacking.

-If `generate_bid()` picks an ad whose rendering URL is not yet above the browser-enforced microtargeting prevention threshold, then the function will be called a second time, this time with a modified interest\_group argument that includes only the subset of the group's ads that are over threshold.
+If `generateBid()` picks an ad whose rendering URL is not yet above the browser-enforced microtargeting prevention threshold, then the function will be called a second time, this time with a modified interestGroup argument that includes only the subset of the group's ads that are over threshold.
 (The under-threshold ad will, however, be counted towards the microtargeting thresholding for future auctions for this and other users.)

 #### 3.4 Ads Composed of Multiple Pieces

 The [Product-level TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/PRODUCT_LEVEL.md) proposal describes a use case in which the rendered ad is composed of multiple pieces — a top-level ad template "container" which includes some slots that can be filled in with specific "products".
 This is useful because the browser's microtargeting threshold can be applied to each individual component of the ad without compromising on tracking protections.

-The output of `generate_bid()` can use the on-device ad composition flow by returning a list of URLs as its render attribute.
+The output of `generateBid()` can use the on-device ad composition flow by returning a list of URLs as its render attribute.
 The first item in the list should be the rendering URL for the container, and later items in the list should be rendering URLs for products which the container wraps, each of which will render inside its own nested Fenced Frame.
 (This will require some extension of the mechanism described in the [Fenced Frame Opaque Source](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) doc, and maybe a flat list of URLs will turn out to be too simplistic here and we'll need more of a tree structure.
 Further investigation is needed.)

-If an interest group's creative is composed of multiple components, then the logic in `generate_bid()` also has the responsibility of constructing the returned ad metadata, by appropriately combining the metadata of the various components included.
+If an interest group's creative is composed of multiple components, then the logic in `generateBid()` also has the responsibility of constructing the returned ad metadata, by appropriately combining the metadata of the various components included.

 ### 4. Browsers Render the Winning Ad